 To create long term value as a business leader, it is relevant to understand that there are different approaches to defining and executing data driven business models and digital identity plans.

 For the Chief Financial Officer (CFO), control and real time insight into the business is fundamental.
-In addition, the CFO and its department are a popular target for malicious social engineering to obtain sensitive data and trick organizations for example into incorrectly transferring money.
+In addition, the CFO and its department are a popular target for malicious social engineering to obtain sensitive data and trick organisations for example into incorrectly transferring money.
 As such, CFOs should ensure proper, automated segregation of duties and advanced authentication to significantly increase control and mitigate the risk of compromised credentials.

 Above all, digital identity is a people challenge that requires the right governance, processes, and technology to succeed.
 Employees are challenged to demonstrate consistent security “hygiene”.
 It is up to the CHRO to ensure continuous awareness training as part of the training curriculum as well as efficient, uniform HR processes.
 In that context the Chief Human Resources Officer (CHRO) must work alongside the Chief Information Officer (CIO) and Chief Information Security Officer (CISO) to limit human weaknesses as well as IT vulnerabilities.

-In our next, soon to be published, chapter we will elaborate on the client specifics regarding digital identities and how as an organization you can set yourself apart to generate more client loyalty and business growth.
+In our next, soon to be published, chapter we will elaborate on the client specifics regarding digital identities and how as an organisation you can set yourself apart to generate more client loyalty and business growth.
 Watch this space!